antimof/UxPlay/README.md

 probably means that your network **does not have a running Bonjour/zeroconf server**.
 On Linux, make sure Avahi is installed, and start the avahi-daemon service (your distribution will document how to do  this).
+Some  systems  may instead use the mdnsd daemon as an alternative to provide mDNS service.

 Try "uxplay -d " (debug log option)  to see what is happening.
 If you use an nVidia graphics card, make sure that the gstreamer1.0-vaapi